banzaicloud/koperator-docs/docs/tips-tricks.md

 When the **headlessServiceEnabled** option is enabled (true) in your KafkaCluster CR, it creates a headless service for accessing the kafka cluster from within the Kubernetes cluster.

 When the **headlessServiceEnabled** option is disabled (false), it creates a ClusterIP service.
 When using a ClusterIP service, your client application doesn’t need to be aware of every Kafka broker endpoint, it simply connects to *kafka-all-broker:29092* which covers dynamically all the available brokers.
 That way if the Kafka cluster is scaled dynamically, there is no need to reconfigure the client applications.

+## Schema registry

+Because of licensing reasons, the Kafka Operator does not instantiate a Schema Registry.
+To achieve this, you can either use Confluent's Helm chart, or the commercial [Supertubes product](/docs/supertubes/kafka-schema-registry/).